Shock claim! Delhi Waqf Board targets ancient Hindu temples

 Legal battles intensify

 Hindu organisations have taken their grievances to court, challenging the Waqf Board’s claim on several Delhi temples.
-The Delhi High Court has been dragged into the matter, hearing multiple petitions against the Board.
+The has been dragged into the matter, hearing multiple petitions against the Board.
 In some cases, the court has temporarily halted the transfer of disputed properties.
 Lawyers representing the temples argue that the Waqf Board’s claims are baseless and that they lack proper documentation to support their assertions.
 One such case was heard by the High Court in September 2024, where the bench maintained a status quo order, preventing any immediate changes in ownership or management.

 The court also referenced the upcoming Waqf (Amendment) Bill, 2024, which could play a critical role in resolving such disputes.
 The bill proposes stricter documentation and oversight of Waqf properties, which may limit the Board’s ability to claim ownership of lands without solid proof.
 This reform is part of a broader push to modernise the Waqf management system, which has been plagued by allegations of corruption and inefficiency.